sathish0309/predicitve-model/README.md

 # predicitve-model
-model to predict credit card defaulters using xgboosting
+model to predict payment defaulters using different RandomForest model and various boosting models.
+Achieved Maximum ROC_AUC_SCORE of 78% in lightboosting algorithm.